Category: Social and Political Struggles

 George Bellows: Last stop, 59th Street

 The lone tenement beneath New York City’s Queensboro Bridge looks strikingly out of place.
 Is it real?
-Or is it an architectural ghost, haunting the space where a neighborhood used to be?
+Or is it an architectural ghost, haunting the land where a neighborhood used to be?